chrisxfire/chrisxfire.github.io/content/notes/asp.net/reading/architecting-modern-web-apps/5-develop-asp-net-core-mvc-apps/3-structuring-the-app/index.md

 builder.Services.AddMvc(o => o.Conventions.Add(new FeatureConvention()));
 ```

-# Organizing APIs and Blazor Apps
+# organizing apis and blazor apps
 APIs that need to be secured should be in a separate project from the View or Razor Pages app.
 They have unique deployment and load characteristics.

 Blazor apps should also be separate projects.
 They have different runtime characteristics and security models.
 If they share common types with the server-side web app (or API project), these should be defined in a common shared project.